mpettersson/PythonReview/PythonInterviewReview.md

 Python Interview Review
 =======================

-[//]: # (This file is layedout this way so that it can be printed, then folded in half and studied)
+[//]: # (This file is formatted such that it can be printed and the solutions can be obscured while reviewing.)

 This file is meant as a very quick study guide for the polyglot programmer who needs to make sure that they don't forget something foolish in an interview.

 Numbers & Math
 --------------